bruceravel/demeter/documents/Athena/_sources/process/sa.txt

 diminishes.
 As it wiggles down, the depth increases.
 This serves to attenuate the oscillatory structure.

+.. attention:: The term :quoted:`self-absortion` is sort of a misnomer and is confusing when compared to what the term means in other areas.
+For example, in X-ray fluorescence, :quoted:`self-absorption` actually means the attenuation of fluorescence generated within a sample as it travels out of the sample, which is different from the effect discussed here.
+The term :quoted:`self-absorption` was first used in the Troger reference to describe an effect first described in the much earlier paper by Goulon, et al.  Many in the XAS community prefer the term :quoted:`over-absorption` or Goulon's phrase :quoted:`attenuation factor`.

+.. bibliography:: ../athena.bib
+   :filter: author % "Arvanitis" or author % "Goulon"
+   :list: bullet

 Ideally, all your samples that must be measured in fluorescence should be either sufficiently thin or sufficiently dilute that your data is unaffected by this self-absorption effect.
 Sometimes, the constraints of